 You're ready for two types of climbing: Bouldering & Top-Roping

-Bouldering: Bouldering simply means monkeying around at a comfortable distance from the ground without a rope.
+Bouldering simply means monkeying around at a comfortable distance from the ground without a rope.
 Despite its apparent safety bouldering can be dangerous.
 Watch your landings and stay within your ability level and you will safely build strength and technique.
 Only shoes, and maybe a chalk bag, are necessary for bouldering, but "crash pads" are a great idea.
 Always have someone spot you while you are bouldering.

-Top-Roping: Want to get high?
+Want to get high?
 Top-roping means that a rope runs down to you from the top of the climb.
 The belayer keeps the line tight, making falls benign and usually just a few inches (the stretch of the rope).
-When set up and performed correctly top-roping is extremely safe and a great way to begin enjoying the vertical environment and heights.
+When set up correctly top-roping is extremely safe and the best way to begin enjoying the vertical environment and heights.

-Where do I start?Most climbers start at an indoor gym.
+Many climbers start at an indoor gym.
 Here you can top-rope and boulder in a safe environment with professional supervision.
-Gyms teach basic climbing skills and offer courses on Belaying.
-Gyms are great for building specific muscle strength and a perfect place to meet partners.
+Gyms teach basic climbing skills and offer courses on belaying.
+Gyms are great for building muscle strength, technique, and meeting partners.

 Sooner or later you'll want to go outside, or you may start there to begin with.
-Outdoor climbing is much more rewarding than indoor climbing, but there's less safeguards and increased hazards.
+Outdoor climbing is more rewarding but there are less safeguards and increased hazards.
 It is absolutely essential that you have an experienced climber supervise everything.
 Ask questions, admit your ignorance, and observe the details.
 Your partners are a wonderful source of knowledge, sponge up as much as you can and enjoy true climbing!

-Belaying will really kickstart your climbing career.
+will really kickstart your climbing career.
 Learn top-rope belaying first.
-One hand ALWAYS stays on the brake.
-Belaying is actually very easy, but mistakes can be catastrophic.
+One hand ALWAYS stays on the "brake".
+Belaying is very easy but mistakes can be catastrophic.
 Feed ~1,000 meters through your belay device, catch 20 falls, and lower 30 or so times and you should be a pro.
 That could take 2 days, or 2 years, it depends on you...
 SO GET OUT THERE!

-- Be honest, "I don't know how to do this."
+- Be honest, "I have never done this."

-- The leader leads something easy that they won't fall on
+- The leader climbs something easy that they won't fall on

 - Repeat Repeat Repeat

-With these skills better climbers don't have to sacrifice their ambitions, and you get to climb more exciting and harder routes.
+With these skills better climbers don't have to sacrifice their ambitions to climb with you, and you get to climb harder and more exciting routes.
 Try following some crack climbs ("trad climbing" - where protection is removable) to experience something totally different.
 You will feel better when you are adding something to the pot, belaying is what gets you there.